CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-display-logic.md

 ## Draper-Style Decorators

-Draper-style Decorators provide a place to put model-specific display logic all in one place.
+[Draper-style Decorators](https://github.com/drapergem/draper) provide a place to put model-specific display logic all in one place.
 This is a way to separate out the core domain responsibilities of the model from display responsibilities.
 Such logic is also sometimes placed in helpers, but Draper-style Decorators are objects, making them easier to work with and test in some ways.

-This is an application of the general Decorator pattern, which involved wrapping an object with another object to add additional behavior.
+This is an application of the general [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern), which involved wrapping an object with another object to add additional behavior.
 In this case, the model object is wrapped in another object that adds formatting.
 Usually, all the model's methods are directly accessible, as well as additional formatting methods.

 I use the term "Draper-style" because Draper is a common Ruby gem for applying this pattern.
+You can also implement the pattern yourself with a little more work.
 The Decorator pattern can also be used for applying secondary effects to model save operations, which I'll discuss in a future post.

 ## View Objects

-The problem that View Objects address is that controllers can get cluttered up with code to load and arrange data in the way the view needs it.
+The problem that [View Objects](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) address is that controllers can get cluttered up with code to load and arrange data in the way the view needs it.
 This isn't the main responsibility of a controller: what it *needs* to do is accept input, route it to the appropriate models, then return the correct response to the browser: either a view or a redirect.
 By separating out data loading, we can simplify our controllers and make them more readable.
 This means that only a single object is loaded in the controller for the view: the View Object.
 It handles the loading of all other necessary objects.

 View Objects can also simplify our view templates.
 Views should only contain display logic: things like loops and conditionals on the data passed in to it.
 But even display logic can get pretty cluttered up with things like choosing which CSS class to add to an element, drilling down multiple levels into an object, etc. Logic like this can be moved to the View Object.
 This results in views that are much more readable, because they're almost entirely markup and simple output ERB tags.